TwP/keypad/README.md

 ### How it Works

-The Arduino keypad emits key-press events which are received by Hammerspoon running on the Mac.
-The key-press events are hard coded in the Arduino sketch, and the actions taken are controlled by the Hammerspoon configuration.

-A short press of the first button (the one on the left) emits the following key combination: `⌘ ⌥ ⌃ 1`.
-The combination of _command_ `⌘` + _option_ `⌥` + _control_ `⌃` is used in the [`hammerspoon/init.lua`](hammerspoon/init.lua) script for dispatching the correct action.
-The numbers `1` through `8` are used for our eight possible actions.
-Each button uses it's corresponding number for the short press and then adds four for the long press.
-For example, the second button uses the number `2` for the short press and the number `6` for the long press.

-Hammerspoon is where actions are dispatched based on the key-press.
-It can launch applications, adjust the volume, rearrange windows on screen - pretty much anything can be automated.
-Except for HomeKit.
+When you press one of the buttons on the keypad, a preconfigured set of keyboard key strokes are sent to the Mac computer.
+For example, pressing the second button emits the following four key strokes all at once: `⌘`+`⌥`+`⌃`+`2`.

+Hammerspoon, running on the Mac, receives these key strokes and invokes the corresponding action found in the [`hammerspoon/init.lua`](hammerspoon/init.lua) script.
+This particular action is found on [line 33](hammerspoon/init.lua#L33) - it activates a HomeKit scene called "Forest".

 Apple (in their infinite wisdom) has not exposed a HomeKit API to MacOS.
-Another developer out on the internet decided to fix this oversight and so they created "Home Control" - a little menubar app that exposes HomeKit devices.
+A developer out on the internet decided to fix this oversight by creating "Home Control", a little menubar app that interfaces with HomeKit devices.
 The nice thing about "Home Control" is that it provides an `x-callback-url` scheme.
 Hammerspoon can create and send these URLs, and therefore, control HomeKit devices.
 Thank you Pedro José Pereira Vieito.

-### Arduino
+### Resources

+The Arduino, Gateron switches, and custom PCB all came from the good folks over at [Root Ventures](https://root.vc).
+Thank you for this fun little keypad.

+Hammerspoon has been automating Mac computers for nearly a decade now.
+It has a great set of documentation, and there are lots of discussion on the internet about creating useful functions and keybindings.

+Home Control is definitely worth the money if you have gone all-in on Apple's HomeKit ecosystem.

+Since you can launch any application with a single key press, it might be worth your while investing in some custom keycaps.
+I've purchased keycaps from [WASD](https://www.wasdkeyboards.com) in the past, and they have been prompt reliable.
+You can have a [creeper key](https://www.wasdkeyboards.com/creeper-cherry-mx-keycap.html) for launching Minecraft, or a even upload your own [custom art](https://www.wasdkeyboards.com/custom-art-cherry-mx-keycaps.html) to get that true Elgato Stream Deck experience.

-The board on the keypad is an [Arduino pro micro](https://deskthority.net/wiki/Arduino_Pro_Micro) with a micro USB connector and built-in AVR programmer.
+The Arduino board is a [pro micro](https://deskthority.net/wiki/Arduino_Pro_Micro) with a micro USB connector and built-in AVR programmer.
 This means that you can plug the board into your computer, fire up the Arduino IDE, and immediately start uploading sketches to the board.

-The [keypad.ino](keypad/keypad.ino) sketch in this main branch contains the basic building blocks for the two projects.
+The [keypad.ino](keypad/keypad.ino) sketch contains the full source code for this project.
+All the automation is handled by Hammerspoon, so the sketch shouldn't need any changes (unless you want to use a different set of key presses for Hammerspoon).